cirosantilli/cpp-cheat/opengl/README.md

 The original GLUT implementation is proprietary, but open source implementations exist such as Freeglut.

-#Freeglut
+## Freeglut

-Open source implementation of glut.
+Open source implementation of GLUT.

 Often used together with the mesa implementation of GL.